sudomatt/sudomatt.github.io/_posts/2019-10-01-Robo Brains.md

 PCB

 The leechbot board comes preloaded with an Arduino Bootloader, preprogrammed, and ready for controlling the weird bot of your dreams slash nightmares.
+For $40, you too can hook up to a furby and have your own little demon running around in $20 minutes.